ryanchristo/ryanchristo.com/content/tech/tech-projects.md

 ### Web Developer

 Joglo Northwest is a small business that buys and sells Indonesian art, furniture, and stone.
-I built a simple user-facing website alongside a custom content management with integrated email services.
+I built a simple user-facing website and a custom-built content management with integrated email services.

 HTML, CSS, JavaScript, PHP, SQL